arjunsinghy96/django-blogs/README.md

 ]
 ```

-2. Include the `django-blogs` URLconf in your project urls.py:
+2. Include the `djangoblogs` URLconf in your project urls.py:
 ```python
 path('blogs/', include('blogs.urls')),
 ```